xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Databases and Collections APIs

-When creating a database via the API POST `/_api/database`, ArangoDB will now always return the HTTP status code 202 (created) if the operation succeeds.
-Previous versions of ArangoDB returned HTTP 202 as well, but this behavior was changable by sending an HTTP header `x-arango-version: 1.4`.
-When sending this header, previous versions of ArangoDB returned an HTTP status code 200 (ok).
-Clients can still send this header to ArangoDB 3.0 but this will not influence the HTTP status code produced by ArangoDB.
+When creating a database via the API POST `/_api/database`, AvocadoDB will now always return the HTTP status code 202 (created) if the operation succeeds.
+Previous versions of AvocadoDB returned HTTP 202 as well, but this behavior was changable by sending an HTTP header `x-avocado-version: 1.4`.
+When sending this header, previous versions of AvocadoDB returned an HTTP status code 200 (ok).
+Clients can still send this header to AvocadoDB 3.0 but this will not influence the HTTP status code produced by AvocadoDB.

-The "location" header produced by ArangoDB 3.0 will now always contain the database name.
-This was also the default in previous versions of ArangoDB, but the behavior could be overridden by sending the HTTP header `x-arango-version: 1.4`.
+The "location" header produced by AvocadoDB 3.0 will now always contain the database name.
+This was also the default in previous versions of AvocadoDB, but the behavior could be overridden by sending the HTTP header `x-avocado-version: 1.4`.
 Clients can still send the header, but this will not make the database name in the "location" response header disappear.

 The result format for querying all collections via the API GET `/_api/collection` has been changed.

-Previous versions of ArangoDB returned an object with an attribute named `collections` and an attribute named `names`.
+Previous versions of AvocadoDB returned an object with an attribute named `collections` and an attribute named `names`.
 Both contained all available collections, but `collections` contained the collections as an array, and `names` contained the collections again, contained in an object in which the attribute names were the